“Gold is the corpse of value”⋯ Neal Stephenson.

 - Inductively Coupled Plasma Mass Spectrometry (ICP): This is another form of spectrometry which is similar but different from AAS.
 ICP has the advantage of requiring only a tiny sample of the metal to be tested.
 This technique works by ionizing the sample with an inductively coupled plasma.
 The ions in the ionized sample are then separated and measured with the mass spectrometer.
 This method works just fine in analyzing how much gold is actually present in a sample.
 The amount gotten from the ICP-MS test is compared with the specified amount.
 It can thus be determined whether the gold is fake or not.

 - X-RAY Fluorescence (XRF): This is perhaps the least stressful and complicated to operate among the advanced methods mentioned.
 XRF operates based on the principle of emitting a beam of X-ray photon which hits the atom of the sample being analyzed.
 Upon collision with the x-ray photon, electrons of different elements release varying amounts of energy.
 Therefore, specific elements like gold can be readily observed.
 A sample of fake plated gold containing other elements will definitely give off different amounts of energy thereby exposing the counterfeit.
-An advantage of the XRF technique is that it is fast and the XRF spectrometer is highly portable.
-Below is an image of a handheld XRF spectrometer.
+Below is Superbmelt portable desktop XRF gold analyzer.
+Comparing with above methods, XRF have many advantages as follow.Accuracy: The testing result is very close to the fire assay.

 The proliferation of fake gold is a serious threat to the success of all stake holders in the gold and jewelry industry.
 As formidable as the problem seems, there are still ways to circumvent the efforts of gold fakers and forgers.